MaestSi/UMInator/README.md

 # UMInator
 **UMInator** is a [Nextflow](https://www.nextflow.io) pipeline for generating consensus sequences from Nanopore reads tagged with UMIs.
 In particular, it first builds a database of high-quality UMIs based on UMI structure, length and presence of flanking adapters and PCR primers found in the reads.
-Then, it bins the reads into files based on the match between candidate UMIs and high-quality UMIs, and reads assigned to each UMI are collapsed to produce a consensus sequence.
+Then, it bins the reads into files based on the match to high-quality UMIs, and reads assigned to each UMI are collapsed to produce a consensus sequence.
 Finally, PCR primers are trimmed, producing a set of high-quality consensus sequences.

 ## Getting started